Sailing in Greece – a different kind of sailing vacation

 Samothrace is one of the islands in the Aegean Sea.
 It is famous for its ruggedness, with no natural port and highest peak a little bit over 1600 m.

 Maybe it’s most known for Winged Victory of Samothrace, one of the most famous ancient Greek statues.
 Made in 2nd century BC, it decorates the halls of the Louvre.
 Even today, Samothrace is known for its good quality stone.

 Even though tourism is important on the island, it is not so popular among sailors, because it only has a few small ports.
 But if you’re feeling adventurous and you need something completely different, Samothrace is the thing you need.

 When you take a hike in the middle of the island you’ll find another Fornisa, beautiful waterfall, inviting you to jump under it.

-This week’s choice fell on Kythira and Samothrace, beautiful and wild islands with big secret.
-Waterfalls and fresh water for dry Greek summer.
+This week’s choice fell on Kythira and Samothrace, beautiful and wild islands with a big secret.
+Waterfalls and freshwater for dry Greek summer.
 Something that will put another perspective on your idea of sailing in Greece.
-All you need to do is charter a yacht and sail out to new adventure.
+All you need to do is charter a yacht and sail out to a new adventure.

 Remember: respect marine life and Keep the Seas Clean!